bozsahin/thebench/README.md

 2. A software installer.

 The standard installers
 in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by TheBench installer.
-They are built-in, depending on your platform, even under WSL.
+They are built-in, depending on your platform, including WSL.
 See the note at the bottom for the absence of the <code>rpm</code> package manager.

 You can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.

-As things Apple go these days, you might be left helpless about things we take for granted in programming, such as having linux public code installers.
-You'd need external help.
+As things Apple go these days, you might be left helpless about things we take for granted in programming, such as having public package managers.
+You need external help.
 Brew is an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.

 3. <a href="https://www.python.org/">Python 3.8  or above</a>